Oridi24/Oridi24/README.md

 ## ⚠️ ***Disclaimer***

-*The datasets used in these projects are property of their respective owners and are included strictly for educational purposes.
-These projects have no commercial intent and contain simplifications or approximations for illustrative learning.*
+*Due to confidentiality, this portfolio includes reproductions of professional work and/or academic projects using public datasets.
+All data used is either publicly available or authorized to be shared, ensuring compliance with ethical and confidentiality standards.It contains simplifications or approximations for illustrative purposes, and has no commercial intent.*

 ⭐️***Thanks for stopping by!*** *If something here helps you, inspires you, or sparks your curiosity, feel free to connect with me..*